runtimeverification/javamop/INSTALL.md

 #JavaMOP INSTALL

-Here are instructions for installing JavaMOP from the release zip archive.
+Here are instructions for installing JavaMOP from its binary release zip archive.
 Users who checked out the sources should follow the instructions in src/README.md to build JavaMOP.

 ##Prerequisites